Liberty of the Seas

 Liberty of the Seas is the second of the Freedom-class vessels.
 A third ship, Independence of the Seas, was delivered in April 2008.
 In 2009, the first in a new of ships measuring 220,000 gross tons displaced the Freedom class as the world's largest passenger ships.

+The ship has the capability to "cold iron" meaning whilst at a port with a suitable connection, it can plug into the local power system and then turn off it engines.